 |or CLNV 529||Scientific Writing and Publishing|

-Scholars will form a thesis committee consisting of three faculty members and will meet with them at least twice per year.
+Scholars will form a thesis committee consisting of three faculty members and meet with that committee at least twice per year.
 The thesis committee should include the scholar's primary mentor, the MSCI program director, and a third faculty member in a closely related research field.
 The committee meetings will consist of reviewing the scholar's plan for completing and publishing a research project and manuscript.
-Scholars will return signed Mentorship Committee forms to the CRTC by December 1 and May 1.
+Scholars will return signed mentorship committee forms to the Clinical Research Training Center (CRTC) by December 1 and May 1.
 The final approval meeting will consist of a formal 15-minute presentation of the research followed by the committee's discussion of the manuscript.
 Visit the Thesis Requirement webpage for more detail.
 The thesis must be based on original human research conducted during the period of pursuit of the degree.
 An alternate entrepreneurial thesis option is also available.